 ALLAN, John.
-Longniddry 1884 — Edinburgh 26.8.1955.
-British (Scots) Numismatician and Indologist.
-Son of J. G. Allan, a head master.
-Educated at Royal High School in Edinburgh and Universities of Edinburgh and Leipzig.
+Longniddry or Bolton (both in East Lothian) 8.8.1884 — Edinburgh 26.8.1955.
+British (Scottish) Numismatician and Indologist.
+Son of John Gray Allan, a head master.
+Educated at Royal High School in Edinburgh and at the Universities of Edinburgh and Leipzig.
 From 1907 working in British Museum, in 1924-31 as Deputy Keeper and 1931-49 as Keeper of the Dept. of Coins and Medals.
 Also Lecturer in Sanskrit at University College 1909-17 and at S.O.A.S.
 1920-22.
 In 1915-18 at the Military Intelligence Dept. of War Office.
 Secretary of the Royal Numismatic Society 1909-48.
 In retirement Lecturer in Sanskrit at Edinburgh University 1949–55.
+Fellow of British Academy 1941.
 C.B.
 1948, LL.D.
 1949 Edinburgh.
 Married with Ida Law, one son and one daughter.
 His Gupta Coins with its important introduction was for a long time the standard work.

 Publications: “Coinage of Assam”, NC 1909; “Coinage of the Maldive Islands”, NC 1912; articles on Indian acquisitions in NC, many reviews.

 – Catalogue of the Coins of the Gupta Dynasties and of Sasanka, King of Gauda in the British Museum.
 138+184 p.
 L. 1914; Catalogue of the Coins in the Indian Museum, Calcutta.
 Vol. 4.
 Oxford 1928 (ed.); Catalogue of the Coins of Ancient India in the British Museum.
 167+318 p.
 46 pl.
 L. 1936.